-Peter Jochens is an attorney in the Intellectual Property practice group, focusing on the preparation and prosecution of patent applications in the mechanical and software arts.
+Peter Jochens is an attorney in the Intellectual Property practice group, focusing on the preparation and prosecution of patent applications in the chemical and mechanical arts.

 Prior to joining Armstrong Teasdale full time, Peter worked at the firm as a summer associate, Carl B. Horton Patent Law Fellow and a law clerk.